Haunted Houses by Henry Wadsworth Longfellow

 Stanza 6:

-The spirit world surrounds our physical world like an atmosphere, sending a vital breath through the dense mists and vapors of our earthly existence.
+The spirit world surrounds our physical world like an atmosphere, sending everywhere a vital breath or very thin vital air of existence through the dense mists and vapors of our earthly existence.

 Stanza 7: